-This scheme will support UKRI-funded doctoral students in all areas of the UKRI research remit.
 Successful applicants will be required to deliver a programme of collaborative research that will further their studies and enhance their research career prospects.
-Placement projects can be on a topic unrelated to the student's studies, helping to create multi- and inter-disciplinary researchers.

 In addition, successful applicants will be expected to undertake network-building activities to enhance and establish collaboration and links between their UK research community and their Canadian counterparts.
 These activities may be restricted to their area of expertise or be broad in nature, helping to create multidisciplinary connections.
-Networking could include, but is not limited to, formal (e.g. conference attendance) and/or informal (e.g. involvement in department events) activities.
-Placement projects should not include activities that are part of the applicant's planned PhD.
+Networking could include, but is not limited to, formal (e.g., conference attendance) and/or informal (e.g., involvement in department events) activities.
+Virtual and hybrid networking events are also welcome as part of these activities.